 Cultivation: Box Elder tolerates a wide range of conditions, but it is typically found in areas with partial to light shade and above-average levels of moisture.
 This tree tolerates practically any kind of soil, including heavy clay, sand, deep loam, and gravelly or rocky material.
 Growth and development is faster than most trees, but it is short-lived and prone to storm-breakage.
 Flooded conditions that last up to one month can be tolerated.

-Range & Habitat: Box Elder is common throughout Illinois; it can be found in all counties (see Distribution Map).
+Range & Habitat: The native Box Elder is common throughout Illinois; it can be found in all counties (see Distribution Map).
 Habitats include floodplain forests, open disturbed woodlands, woodland edges, thickets, river banks, fence rows, shallow ditches, roadsides, areas near bridges, and urban waste areas.
 Sometimes Box Elder colonizes upland habitats as well if they are not too shady.
 Generally, habitats with a history of some disturbance are preferred.

 Faunal Associations: Insects that feed on Box Elder include Contarinia negundinis (Box Elder Gall Midge), Boisea trivittatus (Box Elder Bug), Periphyllus negundinis (Box Elder Aphid), several moths, and other insects (see the Insect Table for a listing of these species).
 Some upland gamebirds and songbirds feed on the seeds, buds, flowers, and/or young shoots; these species include the Ruffed Grouse, Wild Turkey, Prairie Chicken, Evening Grosbeak, Rose-Breasted Grosbeak, Purple Finch, and Passenger Pigeon (now extinct).
 The seeds are an important source of food to some birds because of their tendency to persist on the branches of Box Elder during the winter; this particularly applies to the Evening Grosbeak.
 Some mammals also eat the seeds, including the Fox Squirrel, Gray Squirrel, Red Squirrel, Eastern Chipmunk, and White-Footed Mouse.
 The Cottontail Rabbit and White-Tailed Deer browse on the twigs and leaves.
 When Box Elder grows near bodies of water, beavers will eat the wood, bark, and branches, while Snapping Turtles sometimes feed on the fallen leaves.
 This tree also provides nesting habitat for some songbirds, particularly the Cerulean Warbler, which prefers to nest in large specimens of Box Elder in bottomland forests.